zabby23/data-portfolio/README.md

 # Data-Portfolio
-This repository provides a sample of data analysis projects I've worked on using SQL, R, Tableau, and other programs:
+This repository provides a sample of data analysis projects I've worked on using SQL, R, and other programs:

 Project | Description
 ------- | -----------------